Aakashchoudhary24/amfoss-tasks/task-03/README.md

-# Time taken to complete the task - 1 da

 # My approach -
 ## Seeing the various languages and assuming their programs might vary a lot I broke down the task into parts
    1) Pick a language at a time